 An immediate denture is when the dentures are made in advance and are ready to be placed as soon as the teeth have been removed.
 Typically speaking conventional dentures are better long-term.

 Immediate dentures are useful during the 8 to 12 weeks you are waiting for your conventional dentures.
 As this means you don’t have to spend up to three months without any teeth.

 A partial denture is similar in some ways to a bridge except the replacement teeth are attached to a gum-coloured plastic base.
 This is then attached with clasps, which look like small hooks, placed around the teeth on either side of the gap.
 One of the advantages of a partial denture over a dental bridge is that a bridge is fixed, whereas a partial denture can be removed and new replacement teeth added.

 The treatment process

 - The first appointment is the assessment and planning of your treatment—if you are having immediate dentures placed this is when the mould will be taken.

-You will only need a third appointment if you are having conventional dentures placed.
+- You will only need a third appointment if you are having conventional dentures placed.
 This appointment takes place 8 to 12 weeks after your teeth have been removed.
 At this appointment, one of our hygienists will show you the best way to maintain your denture.